Isobel Reed

 Do you have a common theme or item that appears in each of your books?

-All my books so far are set in small towns, it just so happens to be my favourite romantic backdrop despite growing up in the city.
+All my books are set in small towns, as it just so happens to be my favourite romantic backdrop despite growing up in the city.
 I blame my love of Hallmark films.
+You also may have noticed that I have a thing for cowboys, cops, military men and more recently … firefighters!
+Basically I’m all about a hot man in uniform (or a cowboy hat).

 https://www.facebook.com/isobelreedbooks